Architects: Mies van der Rohe

+From the architect.
 The Landhaus Lemke private residence by Mies van der Rohe exudes the crisp, clean and formal aesthetics that are characteristic of his architectural proclivity.
 Built in 1933 for Karl and Martha Lemke, the house is rich with history and encompasses a storied past.
-More details after the break.

 The Landhaus Lemke lends testament to the beauty inherent in modern minimalist architecture.
 Mies refined detailing for spaces that link interior and exterior creates a fluid and congruous experience.
 If ever in Berlin, be sure to visit the house, which is open to the public.